stagenow/docs/edge/source/stagingprofiles.md

     ![img](images/Publish_AudioTab.jpg)

+3. To create a direct connection via hotspot instead of using the configured staging server, select the Yes, use Wifi Direct checkbox.

-3. Select Test Audio to play the file in order to verify the functionality before publishing, or the Download icon to save the audio file before testing.
+4. Select Test Audio to play the file in order to verify the functionality before publishing, or the Download icon to save the audio file before testing.
 While this step is optional, it is important to determine whether the profile functions as intended before making it available to the operator(s) for staging devices.

     ![img](images/Publish_AudioTab_Test.jpg)

-4. If the audio file functions properly, select Publish Profile to publish the audio file for operator use.
+5. If the audio file functions properly, select Publish Profile to publish the audio file for operator use.

-5. Enter staging instructions for the operator, and select Publish Now.
+6. Enter staging instructions for the operator, and select Publish Now.

-6. To stage the clients using the audio file, select Play Audio, or Download to save the audio file for other administrators or operators to use.
+7. To stage the clients using the audio file, select Play Audio, or Download to save the audio file for other administrators or operators to use.
 See [Device Staging](../stageclient).

-7. To export the profile for an MDM or for StageNow, select the Export For MDM or Export For StageNow button.
+8. To export the profile for an MDM or for StageNow, select the Export For MDM or Export For StageNow button.
 See [Exporting Staging Profiles](../stagingprofiles?Exporting%20Staging%20Profiles).

 To unpublish a profile to remove operator access, select Unpublish.